Lexington & Concord Self-Guided Driving & Walking Audio Tour

 We enjoyed this informative tour exit we took at our own pace.
 We had the time to explore the additional options.
 We liked that we could drive and listen to all the historic facts and we could stop the visit the sites.
 Because of the visitor centres are under federal management, they were closed so we couldn’t park there or visit them.
 I wish there was a way for us to get notified on this when we booked the tour.
 Despite this we all enjoyed the tour and will stay memorable for both us and the kids.

 Discover the thrilling events behind the “shot heard ‘round the world” with this self-guided driving/walking tour through Lexington and Concord.
 Follow the path of the very first battle of the American Revolutionary War, from a shootout in the town square to a life-or-death struggle on a narrow bridge.
 Step back in time and witness the courage and ferocity of the minute men who took on the greatest military power in the world.
 Purchase one tour per car, not per person.
 Everyone listens together!
 After booking, check your email/text to download the separate Audio Tour Guide App by Action while connected to WiFi or mobile data.
 Enter the password, download the tour, and enjoy it offline.
 Follow the audio instructions and route from the designated starting point.
-Buy once, use for one year!
-Ideal for extended visits and return trips over the next 12 months.
+New, Lifetime access, no expiry.
+Use it anytime, on any trip, as many times as you want.
 This isn't an entrance ticket.
 Check opening hours before your visit.

 Departure Point

 • Begin from North Bridge Visitor Center, 174 Liberty St, Concord, MA.
 After booking the tour, search your emails and texts for "audio tour".
-Your tour is VALID FOR ONE YEAR so follow these instructions NOW to finish setting up the tour while you have Wi-Fi/data.
+Your tour is VALID FOREVER, so follow these instructions NOW to finish setting up the tour while you have Wi-Fi/data.
 Do NOT wait until you are onsite.

 • Audio guide - English